replicatedhq/replicated-docs/docs/intro-kots.md

 KOTS and kURL installations are supported for online or air gapped environments.

-Using kURL can help you attract customer who are interested in your application but who do not want or might not have the resources to provision and maintain their own cluster.
+Using kURL can help you attract customers who are interested in your application but who do not want or might not have the resources to provision and maintain their own Kubernetes cluster.

 For information about how to install applications in embedded clusters, see [Installing with kURL](/enterprise/installing-embedded-cluster).
 For information about how to create a specification for kURL, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).